Annual open call for research and development projects to future research leaders 2018

 - Potential societal value of the research topic

 All of the criteria must be addressed in the application and applicants are encouraged to clearly and specifically relate the application to these criteria.
 The applicant is encouraged to be thorough with the structure and clarity of the application, as the evaluation will be based solely on the information provided in the application.
 Gender and other critical perspectives should be taken into consideration in the project application where relevant.
 More information about the evaluation criteria and the evaluation process.

 Formas' Scientific Council plans to make its decisions on 14 November 2018.
 The decisions will be announced the same day on Formas' website.
 Decisions about funding grants cannot be appealed.

 The application system Prisma

-Applications for research and development grants for future research leaders are submitted in the application system Prisma.
+Applications for research and development grants are submitted in the application system Prisma.
 A personal account in Prisma is necessary in order to be able to submit an application.

 The following information should be provided for each application:

 - Project title in Swedish and English (200 characters including spaces)

 - Popular science description in Swedish (4 500 characters including spaces)